awewsomegamer/Compiler/README.md

 push v1 - push v1 to the stack
 pop v1 - pop the top of the stack into v1

+inb v1, v2 - read in a byte from address v2 into v1 from the IO port inw v1, v2 - read in a word from address v2 into v1 from the IO port ind v1, v2 - read in a double word from address v2 into v1 from the IO port

+outb v1, v2 - put out a byte, v2, to address v1
+outw v1, v2 - put out a word, v2, to address v1
+outd v1, v2 - put out a double word, v2, to address v1

 </pre>